-The Swedes are good at music.
-Music is their number one export product.
-I believe the long dark winters have something to do with this.
-In winter music softens the darkness, in the summer months they celebrate light and warmth and music is always a part of this.
-While the rest of Europe often is a little giggly about the Eurovision Song Contest, for the Swedish it is big business!
-The Eurovision fever begins in February when the Swedes choose their candidate in the national preselections: Melodifestivalen.
+Sweden is great at music.
+Music is actually their number one export product.
+I believe the long dark winters have something to do with it.
+In winter music softens the darkness and in the summer months they celebrate light and warmth and music is always a part of this.
+While the rest of Europe often is a little giggly about the Eurovision Song Contest, for Sweden it is big business!
+The Eurovision fever begins in February when Sweden chooses their candidate in the national preselections: Melodifestivalen.
+A lot of foreigners also watch the show and so they decided to have an English Twitter account as well.

-SVT, Swedish radio and TV, organizes Melodifestivalen to select their candidate for the Eurovision Song Contest.
+SVT, Swedish radio and TV, organizes Melodifestivalen to select the Swedish candidate for the Eurovision Song Contest.
 These national preliminaries are immensely popular.
 About half of the Swedish population is watching!
-Melodifestivalen is more popular than the Eurovision contest itself.
-Many large Swedish artists also participate in Melodifestivalen, not only to win a place in the Eurovision Song Contest but mainly because it is a nice promotion for their new single or upcoming album.
+Melodifestivalen is actually more popular in Sweden than the Eurovision contest itself.
+Many great Swedish artists participate in Melodifestivalen, not only to win a place in the Eurovision Song Contest but mainly because it is a nice promotion for their new single or upcoming album.

-Melodifestivalen has always been popular but since Christer Björkman is the producer, the program shaves even higher highs and could even bring some Eurovision victories to Sweden.
-I was totally fangirling when I met Christer Björkman at the bar of my hotel at the afterparty of the Eurovision Song Contest 2016 in Stockholm!
+Melodifestivalen has always been popular but since Christer Björkman is the producer, the program reaches even higher highs and even brought some Eurovision victories to Sweden.
+I was totally fan girling when I met Christer Björkman at the bar of my hotel at the afterparty of the Eurovision Song Contest 2016 in Stockholm!
+(Sorry, Christer!)

 The history of Melodifestivalen

-Since the beginning of Melodifestivalen a jury determines the winner.
-Since 1999, the public may also vote via telephone voting.
-SVT selects 16 songs from the submitted contributions, and in addition, they hold 15 seats open to artists they invite to participate.
+Since the beginning of Melodifestivalen a jury determines the winner and since 1999, the public can also vote via telephone voting.
+SVT selects 16 songs from the submitted contributions, and in addition, they hold 15 seats open for artists they invite to participate.
 The 32th song is from Webbjoker, an online competition for artists whose work is not yet for sale.

 Will you be watching Melodifestivalen?
 Tune in to SVT Play, Saturday at 20h!